 David Lynch’s Silencio (named after the fetish joint in the director's film Mullholland Drive) is Paris’s most coveted private club, giving membership only to those with satisfactory artistic and financial credentials.
 That doesn’t mean you won’t get in, though.
 After midnight, the Silencio opens to the public, so you can see which A-listers are there, and above all check out the décor which Lynch designed himself – right down to the furniture and gold leaf walls.

 It's no secret that painter Claude Monet was a gardener extraordinaire.
 The luxurious gardens surrounding the artist's pink house in Giverny (where he lived for 40 years) are an ode to the painter's green fingers, with lines of rose bushes, willow trees hanging over Japanese bridges, and lily pads floating on the ponds as if waiting for the father of Impressionism to return home.
+Giverny is one tourist attraction that rivals the beauty of the artist's paintings themselves.

 In 1969, the steam engines on Avenue Daumesnil’s viaduct whistled their last and the train-line between Bastille and Vincennes closed forever.
 The viaduct was converted into glass-fronted workshops and boutiques for local artisans and the old lines became a 5km long trail (also known as the Promenade Plantée), made up of elevated gardens, the Jardin de Reuilly and tree-lined cycling paths.
 Start at the Bastille end and climb up one of the staircases on avenue Daumesnil to the elevated gardens to get a new perspective of the city.
+Not considered much of a tourist attraction, you'll find locals happily strolling on Sundays.

 Housed in a former warehouse for art deco construction materials, Point Ephémère capitilises on its position next to the waters of the Canal Saint-Martin with a great outdoor area.
 In 2004 it was an artist’s squat of some 1,400 metres squared, which quickly became hugely popular and near permanent – to the chagrin of Paris’s City Council.
 Today, this breeding ground of all things artistic organises exhibitions, concerts and evenings of independent music specialising mostly in cutting edge pop, rock, electro and hip-hop, all of which are within reach of youthful budgets.